• Home

 Jump to Recipe Print Recipe

-green beans, sweet potatoes, and pecans
+roasted green beans, sweet potatoes, and pecans on a sheet pan.

-Some nights a respectable goal is just getting dinner on the table at all.
+Some nights a respectable goal is just getting dinner on the table.
 These are the nights I like to pull a recipe from my "lazy recipe" vault.
-You know, the ones that take little effort but taste surprisingly delicious.
-Roasted green beans and sweet potatoes fit this description to a tee.

 Ingredients

 Green beans - I prefer to buy them already trimmed.
 This way all I have to do is cut them in half.
-You can leave them whole but I find it easier to poke and eat them when they're cut in half especially if they're big.
+You can leave them whole but I find it easier to poke and eat them when they're cut in half, especially if they're big.

 Olive oil - Olive oil is heart-healthy and perfect for roasting veggies.